ils94/LOTROToSpeech/Tutorial/Files/configuring_TLSEL.md

-# Configuring LOTRO to Speech - Elevenlab TTS Version
+# Configuring LOTRO to Speech - ElevenLabs TTS Version

 Open your game and look for a NPC with a quest available so you can use it as base: